Carreau/phd-dissertation/parts/roleofactin.rst

     Electron microscopy of a single microtubule filament.
 From `Molecular Biology of the Cell`.
 A) Structure of heterodimer of tubuline B) Heterodimers can assemble forming polar filaments.
 C) Filaments can assemble into  microtubules.
-D,E) Electro microscope image of microtubules.
+D,E) Electron microscopy image of microtubules.

 ..
 Intermediate filament

-Intermediate filaments are of medium diameter in the order of around 10nm, in between actin and microtubules filament, hence their name.
+Intermediate filaments are of medium diameter in the order of around 10nm, in between actin and microtubules filaments, hence their name.
 Unlike microtubules and actin filament, intermediate filaments are composed by several sub-families of proteins and are non-polar.